 Built on the praxis of analysis and creation, the Department of Music, Theatre & Film offers a wide range of courses in two major degree programs – the B.A. in Music, and the B.A. in Theatre & Film (with a concentration in either Theatre, Musical Theatre, or Film).
-In addition, the Department offers stand-alone minors in Music, Theatre Studies, and Film Studies, as well as being a partner department in the Music Industry minor and Communication Studies major and minor.
+In addition, the Department offers stand-alone minors in Music, Theatre Studies, and Film Studies, as well as being a partner department in the Music Industry minor.
 At the core of all degree programs are the shared values of historical insight, analytical rigor, technical proficiency, and creative expression.

 Within each of its disciplines, the Department offers a breadth of courses that not only equip students with the tools to understand and evaluate an existing body of work, but also teach the necessary technical skills to bring their own work to fruition while fostering both creativity and engagement in the world around them.
 The curriculum aims to prepare students for careers in their respective fields or for further study at the graduate level, but perhaps more importantly, to give graduates a foundation of organizational, analytical, technical, and creative tools from which they might launch any future endeavor.

 The goals and objectives of the Department of Music, Theatre & Film are as follows:

 - To provide students with a comprehensive curriculum that deepens understanding and awareness, fosters creative expression, and encourages critical analysis and inquiry.